 The new subscriber metric is one of the most essential metrics to monitor for any subscription business.
 It can be viewed in the Subscribe step of the Retention Journey.

-Measurement: The total number of people who became active subscribers in any time frame
+Measurement: The total number of people who became active subscribers in any time frame, including previously churned customers who reactivated (aka winbacks)

 Note that the creation of a new subscription by a currently active subscriber will not be included in this calculation.
 Free trial subscribers will be included unless you set your subscriber view to 'paid'.

 In the subscriber evolution chart, the new subscriber count for each data point is calculated using your time aggregation type.
 Take the example of a 6 month time period aggregated by months.
 Each new subscriber chart point will show the number of subscribers acquired and won back between the beginning and the end of that 1-month increment.